Dallas Trinity FC Falls to Spokane Zephyr FC,1-0

 - Dallas Trinity FC Falls to Spokane Zephyr FC,1-0 - Dallas Trinity FC

-- Power FC Opens the Spring Schedule on Sunday against Carolina Ascent FC - DC Power FC
+- Power FC Opens Spring Schedule with 3-3 Draw against Carolina Ascent FC - DC Power FC

-- DC Power Football Club Signs Local Youth Soccer Talents Valentina Perrotta and Leia Galliani to Academy Contracts - DC Power FC

-- Zephyr Signs on Diligent Defender Reese Tappan - Spokane Zephyr FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.